What Are Pellet Grills?

 Pellet grills use electricity to drive an auger to push the wood pellets into the grill firebox for temperature control.

-The length of time a 20-lb bag of pellets lasts depends on your cooking temperature.
-On average, a 20-lb bag of pellets should last for six hours of high-temperature smoking or around 10-12 hours if you’re smoking at a low temperature.
+It really depends on your cooking temperature as to how often to add pellets.
+On average, a 20-lb bag of pellets should last for six hours of high-temperature smoking or around 10-12 hours if you're smoking at a low temperature.

 Do Pellet Smokers Work in Cold Weather?